feranick/ScienceScripts/src/Library-builders/COD_integration_README.md

 Those guards make an oversized file fail cleanly.
 They are not a substitute for building peaks-only.

+A `--flat` library sidesteps most of this arithmetic.
+The 195k-phase organic set is 88 MB on disk, and its entries are zero-copy views into two typed arrays rather than two JS arrays per phase, so the third row above — historically the one that killed the tab — becomes a single 94 MB allocation.

 ### The recommended library set

 With the mirror in place, these are sensible defaults (adjust `--jobs` to your